Tom Holland says sobriety feels like 'new identity' after three and a half years

 "It’s an ever-changing, ever-growing process.”

-Earlier this year, Tom spoke to Men's Health about his sobriety as he celebrate the three year milestone.
+Earlier this year, Tom spoke to Men's Health about his sobriety as he celebrated the three year milestone.

 He recalled: "[My lawyer] gave me a really poignant piece of advice that helped me get through everything, which was: